 - Is your condition on the List of Disabling Impairments?

 - Can you do the work you previously did?

 - Are there other types of work you can do?

 If you’re currently employed, your gross earnings have to be below a certain threshold.
 If they are, your condition has to interfere with basic work activities.
 For each major body system, the Social Security Administration maintains a list of medical conditions it considers severe enough to automatically disable someone.
 Common injuries that qualify for disability benefits include traumatic brain injuries, spinal cord injuries, severe burns, and hearing or vision loss.
-If a condition is not on the list, the Social Security Administration will decide if it’s equitable to something on the list.
+If a condition is not on the list, the SSA will decide if it’s equitable to something on the list.